 Linkage Service Client

-This client was referred by the Probation Service to a Linkage Service Training and Employment Officer (TEO) in 2005.
-At the time, he stated he could barely read or write and had a bad back which limited the type of work he could do.
+This client was referred by the Probation Service to a Linkage Service Training and Employment Officer (TEO).
+At the time, he stated he could barely read or write.
 He had a long history of offending behaviour and had served a significant amount of time in prison.
 He recently contacted his former TEO to provide the following update on his current situation:

 “ I remember when I went into your office in Sligo looking for help about what to do in relation to job prospects.
 You asked me what I would like to work at and I said I would like to work in an office.
 Then you asked me what I would like to work at in this office.
 I hadn’t a clue.
 You took it step by step with me, checked my literacy skills and told me they weren’t as bad as I thought and together we developed a plan that would eventually lead to my main goal – office work.

 So, after years of courses, training, college and work experience, I am delighted to be able to tell you I got that office.
 It took a while but I got it.
 My own office!
 I am in the process of setting up my own business.
 I have a mobile catering stand which I’m setting up this summer and I’m also working as a Youth Advocate.
 I’m writing the book I told you about too.
 Now I know what I want to do in that office.